axibase/atsd-use-cases/python-budget/README.md

 ![](images/matplotlib-demo.png)

-While lacking some of the detail of a more robust visualization service, the `matplotlib` tool is helpful for visualizing data transformations inline.
+While lacking the web-based presentation capability, the `matplotlib` tool is helpful for visualizing data transformations inline.

-In order to create this visualization, queue the desired data following [these instructions](https://github.com/axibase/atsd-api-python#querying-data).
+In order to create this visualization, query the desired data using the [SQLService](https://github.com/axibase/atsd-api-python#querying-data).

-<details><summary>View command line syntax to convert the queued data to a pandas-readable series for visualization:</summary>
+<details><summary>View command line examples to convert the data to a pandas data frame:</summary>
 <p>

 ```python